se-sic/coronet/README.md

         * Patch-stack analysis to link patches sent to mailing lists and upstream commits
     * Synchronicity information on commits (see also the parameter `synchronicity` in the [`ProjectConf`](#configurable-data-retrieval-related-parameters) class)
         * Synchronous commits are commits that change a source-code artifact that has also been changed by another author within a reasonable time-window.
+    * Commit messages are available through the parameter `commit.messages`.
+Three values can be used:
+        1. `none` is the default value and does not impact the configuration at all.
+        2. `title` merges the commit message titles (i.e. the first non white space line of a commit message) to the commit data.
+This gives the data frame an additional column `title`.
+        3. `messages` merges both titles and message bodies to the commit data frame.
+This adds two new columns `title` and `message.body`.

  The important difference is that the *main data sources* are used internally to construct artifact vertices in relevant types of networks.
 Additionally, these data sources can be used as a basis for splitting `ProjectData` in a time-based or activity-based manner – obtaining `RangeData` instances as a result (see file `split.R` and the contained functions).
 Thus, `RangeData` objects contain only data of a specific period of time.

  The *additional data sources* are orthogonal to the main data sources, can augment them by additional information, and, thus, are not split at any time.